-The thermal camera equipped on your GreenSight drone is an amazing tool capable of capturing the information needed to deliver accurate surface temperature maps of your property.
+Your GreenSight drone is equipped with our patented self calibrating thermal imager, an amazing tool capable of capturing the information needed to deliver accurate surface temperature maps of your property.
 These maps are viewable in “thermal” tab in your GreenSight Portal.

-During each flight over your property, the thermal camera in your GreenSight drone captures, on average, 900 images per flight.
+During each flight over your property, the thermal camera in your GreenSight drone captures, on average, just over 900 images per flight.
 The raw images from the thermal camera are grayscale, “black and white” images that we stitch together to create one continuous surface temperature map of your property.
+We use some special techniques to colorize the data and make it easier to interpret.

 The idea of an accurate surface temperature map sounds wonderful and useful.
 However, the grayscale maps that are generated from the raw thermal camera imagery are difficult to look at.
 It is difficult for the human eye to discern differences in grayscale maps and images.
 Full-color maps do a much better job of accentuating minute differences and details that are nearly impossible to see in grayscale.
 To further compound the issue, the range of pixel values in a typical surface temperature map does not have a wide range of variability.
 An early morning flight, when dew is still covering the ground, may only produce a range of pixel values that vary by a value of 20 from the coolest areas to the hottest areas.

 This narrow range of values is simply due to the fact that surface temperatures tend to be more homogeneous early in the morning and can vary later in the day after the sun has warmed up the surface and burnt off any dew.
+The sun’s energy is putting the “signal” into the turf as it warms it up, giving our camera a wider range of values to observe.
 Flying early in the morning generally results in maps that appear to be almost completely monotone and look like a gray blob.
+Similarly, if you were to fly at night, you would see a nearly flat temperature map!

 If your goal when looking at your thermal maps is to quickly identify areas of your property that are hotter and cooler than others during times of environmental stress, then flying later in the day provides much better results.